 - ii.
-If a main draw singles or doubles final is abandoned due to inclement weather (or other extraordinary circumstances), the total amount of points on offer (Winner and Finalist) will be added together and then divided equally amongst the two athletes / teams. - iii.
-If a main draw singles or doubles final is abandoned due to both players/teams withdrawing prior to the start of the match, each player/team shall receive finalists points. - iv.
-Tennis Australia has the final authority with regards to the awarding of points under points (i) and (ii) in this section.
+If a main draw singles, doubles or singles consolation final is abandoned due to inclement weather (or other extraordinary circumstances), the total amount of points on offer (Winner and Finalist) will be added together and then divided equally amongst the two athletes / teams. - iii.
+If a main draw singles, doubles or singles consolation final is abandoned due to both players/teams withdrawing prior to the start of the match, each player/team shall receive finalists points. - iv.
+Tennis Australia has the final authority with regards to the awarding of points under points (i) and (ii) in this section. - v.
+If a main draw singles play-off match is abandonded due to inclement weather (or other extraordinary circumstances), then players will be awarded the points for the round reached (e.g 3rd and 4th play-off awarded SF points, and 5th 8th play-off awarded QF points)